Linear model reduction using spectral proper orthogonal decomposition: Examples

 \\

 Next, we investigate the dependence of the error on the number of modes retained.
 Figure~\ref{fig:err_v_modes} shows, as one might expect, that the error in all methods decreases with the number of modes retained.
-The gulf between the SPOD Petrov-Galerkin method and the two space-only ROMs is roughly maintained over the range of modes shown for both the white and Gaussian forcing cases.
-As SPOD-PG approaches $20$ modes, the error shallows because it approaches the limit of the full-order frequency domain error of roughly $10^{-6}$, which can be seen in Figure~\ref{fig:corr_vs_uncorr}.
-The dashed lines are the projection of the exact solution onto each respective set of modes, which we refer to as the representation error.
-For example, the dashed green line is the SPOD mode representation error, i.e., the error of the FOM solution projected onto the span of the SPOD modes.
+The gulf between the SSOP method and the two space-only ROMs is roughly maintained over the range of modes shown for both the white and Gaussian forcing cases.
+The dashed lines are the projection of the full-order solution onto each respective set of modes, which we refer to as the representation error.
+For example, the dashed green line is the SPOD mode representation error, i.e., the error of the FOM solution projected into the span of the SPOD modes.
 We emphasize that the motivation for this work is the fact that the SPOD representation error is substantially below the POD representation error.
-The SPOD-PG solution error and representation error are nearly identical before the accuracy of the former is limited by the full-order frequency domain error at around $16$ modes and $10^{-6}$ error.
-Until this point, the SPOD-PG method indeed achieves the lowest error possible using SPOD modes, which is nearly the lowest error with any set of space-time modes.
-The SPOD-PG solution error is not only lower than the POD-Galerkin and balanced truncation solution errors, but also the respective representation errors of these bases.
-The POD representation error is a lower bound for the error for any time-domain Petrov-Galerkin method, such as balanced truncation or least-squares Petrov-Galerkin, because this is precisely the quantity that POD modes minimize.
+The SSOP solution error and representation error are nearly identical before the accuracy of the former is limited by the full-order frequency domain error at around $16$ modes and $10^{-6}$ error.
+Until this point, the SSOP method indeed achieves the lowest error possible using SPOD modes, which is nearly the lowest error with any set of space-time modes.
+The SSOP solution error is not only lower than the POD-Galerkin and enhanced balanced truncation solution errors, but also the respective representation errors of these bases.
+The POD representation error is a lower bound for the error for any time-domain Petrov-Galerkin method, such as balanced truncation or least-squares Petrov-Galerkin \citep{Carlberg10}, because this is precisely the quantity that POD modes minimize.
 Indeed, the balanced truncation error is within this bound.
-We view the fact that the SPOD-PG solution error is significantly below the POD representation error as one of the major achievements of this work.
+We view the fact that the SSOP solution error is significantly below the POD representation error as one of the major achievements of this work.